 If a student enters their USI online, or you enter it manually in onCourse the USI will automatically be verified against the USI Agency system.
-In order for this process to work we will require a special authorisation key called an AUSkey that has been linked to your RTO.
+In order for this process to work you'll need to run through the USI Integration process, listed on our Integrations page here.

 The verification system is not available to onCourse community edition users who don't have a support agreement with ish.
 You can still capture the USI within onCourse and report it for AVETMISS but you will not be able to take advantage of the online student self-service process or the automatic verification process.
 Community users can verify their student's USIs manually using the USI Agency RTO portal.

-Every Monday morning, all recently enrolled VET students who have not supplied you with their USI will be sent an automatic reminder email on how to complete this process and why it is important they do so.
-There is a customisable and that runs this process which you can edit to meet your preferred business requirements.
+Provided you have the 'send usi reminder' script enabled in the Automation > Scripts section, every Monday morning (this timing can be changed), all recently enrolled VET students who have not supplied you with their USI will be sent an automatic reminder email on how to complete this process and why it is important they do so.
 A student who doesn't complete this process or can not validate their USI will be flagged in onCourse for you to follow up.

 On enrolment through the office or the web, onCourse will send an email enrolment confirmation to the student.
 If the course is VET flagged, the confirmation template will include some text directing the student to obtain and supply you with their USI.

 Another default script in onCourse can be enabled to send a reminder email to students every Monday at 9am until the class is complete or the USI is entered.
 You can modify these templates or alter the script which determines when and how often to send these emails.